Swift

 Best Practices for Shipping iOS and macOS Apps with Claude Code

 Best practices for shipping iOS and macOS apps with Claude Code.
-You are still the senior engineer - Claude writes decent code but integration points are where it falls apart.
+You are still the senior engineer - Claude writes decent code but integration points are

 Building a Desktop App 100% with Claude AI